-Doc Brown's Chemistry - GCSE/IGCSE/GCE (basic A level) O Level Online Chemical Calculations
+Doc Brown's Chemistry - GCSE 9-1, IGCSE, O Level (and very basic GCE A level) O Level Online Chemical Calculations

-3. Law of Conservation of Mass Experiments and Reacting Mass Calculations
+3. Law of Conservation of Mass Experiments and Simple Reacting Mass Calculations

 Spotted any careless error?
 EMAIL query ? comment or request a type of GCSE calculation not covered?